18F/handbook/_pages/general-information-and-resources/glossary.md

 - **ACQ** - Acquisitions.
 A discipline across the federal government responsible for purchases, and a chapter within 18f

+- **ADR** - Architecture Decision Record.
+A written record of choices made by people involved in the creation of software.
+There is [an article about ADRs](https://18f.gsa.gov/2021/07/06/architecture_decision_records_helpful_now_invaluable_later/) on the 18F blog.

 - **Agile** - A software development methodology based on collaboration, iteration, feedback, and constant improvement.

 - **API** - Application programming interface.
 Think of them as a way for computers to interact, either internally or between one another.
 If you wanted to make a website that shows the current temperature wherever you are, your code talks to one API to get your location, then another to find out the weather in that area.